abayomi-dev/CICDWITHCompose/README.md

 # First lets consider the CI/CD pipeline
 - We would create a CI/CD using **Jenkins** and deploy it using kuberentes.
-- we have to set up the configuration environments and create the deployment scripts.
+- We have to set up the configuration environments and create the deployment scripts.
-- clone this repository to run changes and change env settings to avoid getting error codes.</br>
+- Clone this repository to run changes and change env settings to avoid getting error codes.</br>
 -  **Write `git clone -b master https://github.com/Osiephri/CICDWITHCompose `**